vegaprotocol/documentation/docs/node-operators/network_restarts.md

 If you do not want to enable SSL, ensure `HTTPSEnabled` is set to false or the data-node will not start properly.

 ### Step 1: Stop the network

-Wait for a new checkpoint file to be produced, then stop all the nodes of the network (vega, data-node and Tendermint).
-Once stopped backup all Tendermint chain data and vega data.
+Wait for a new checkpoint file to be produced, then stop all the nodes of the network (Vega, data-node and Tendermint).
+Once stopped, back up all Tendermint chain data and Vega data.

-Save the selected checkpoint file in a safe location you will need to reuse it later.
+Save the selected checkpoint file in a safe location.
+You will need to reuse it later.

 :::info
-You can locate all your nodes checkpoint files under: `/path/to/vega/home/vega/node/checkpoints` You can also get a list of all paths used by your node using `vega paths list`, the checkpoints folder path is `CheckpointStateHome` within this list.
+You can locate all your nodes' checkpoint files under: `/path/to/vega/home/vega/node/checkpoints` You can also get a list of all paths used by your node using `vega paths list`.
+The checkpoints folder path is `CheckpointStateHome` within this list.
 :::

-You can now remove all previous state of the chain by doing:
+You can now remove all previous states of the chain by running:
 ```
-vega --home=/path/to/vega/home unsafe_reset_all
+vega --home="/path/to/vega/home unsafe_reset_all"
-vega tm --home=/path/to/tendermint/home unsafe_reset_all
+vega tm --home="/path/to/tendermint/home unsafe_reset_all"
-rm -rf /path/to/data-node/home/vega/data-node/storage/
+rm -rf "/path/to/data-node/home/vega/data-node/storage/"
 ```

 :::info